fjackson1986/hello-world/README.md

 # hello-world
 Hello world,

-My name is FLoyd, and I am new to GitHub.
+My name is Floyd, and I am new to GitHub.
 I'm learning though :)